Carthus

 While the Boreal Valley’s residents may not have diven into the crypt, the same cannot be said for the wildlife.
 There is a crab hiding within a skeleton ball in Carthus.
 It carries rime-blue moss clumps, suggesting that it is native to the Boreal Valley.
 This makes sense since the vale is visible through a crevice in Smouldering Lake, where many giant crabs roam the waters.
 These crabs most likely migrated down from the valley, where our little friend then found its way back up into the Catacombs.
 From there, we can only presume that it was caught up in the ball when it was initially formed or as the bones had been rolling around the complex; its hard shell is probably to thank for it surviving any impact while being carried from place to place.
 Amusing as this encounter is, it isn’t the only wild animal to have invaded the tombs.

 The Carthus Sand Worm is a massive creature which had been prowling deserts before becoming victim to the drift.
 Considering that Jugo was home to giant ants, giant worms are no surprise.
-What is surprising is that something so gargantuan was dragged along without the deserts it burrowed through, though it is possible that the deserts do exist between the forests and we just never see them — in fairness, cut content confirms that Irithyll’s snow would have originally been sand, so the Catacombs was likely set in the same desert initially.
-Either way, this worm has caused Carthus some trouble.
+What is surprising is that something so gargantuan was dragged along without the deserts it burrowed through, though it is possible that the deserts do exist between the forests and we just never see them.
+Whatever the case, this worm has caused Carthus some trouble.
 The Yellow Bug Pellet’s description relates how the grave wardens have been making this lightning-resistant medicine specifically to help them deal with the lightning-spewing sand worm as it terrorized the tombs.
-The reason why it was invading might be inferred from its physiology.
+And the reason for its invasion might be inferred from the behemoth’s physiology.

-Close inspection reveals countless human bodies melded together within its exposed rib cage, their hands and faces still visible.
-In other words, it is a man-eater, which explains why it can breathe lightning — it has been devouring the remains of Lothric’s ancient dragonslayers long-buried in the region and making their power its own.
+Close inspection reveals countless human bodies melded together within its exposed rib cage, their distressed hands and faces still visible.
+In other words, it is a man-eater, which explains why it can breathe lightning — it channels the devoured remains of Lothric’s ancient dragonslayers long-buried in the region through its body and makes their power its own.
 It is possible then that the sand worm sensed the massive body piles in Carthus and wanted a bite.
 However, even if it was just happenstance, they succeeded in driving out the beast.
 It fell deeper underground, most likely from the chasm disconnecting Wolnir’s chamber from the cadaver-ridden sewers.
 A corpse with yellow bug pellets hangs over the edge, another impaled on a stalagmite down below in the Smouldering Lake where the worm has since made its lair.
-Taken together, the ground unexpectedly collapsed beneath them during their last encounter, the surviving gravekeepers cobbling together a suspension bridge after the fact to restore contact with their lord as soon as possible.
+Taken together, the ground unexpectedly collapsed beneath them during their last encounter, the surviving gravekeepers cobbling together a rope bridge after the fact to restore contact with their lord as soon as possible.

-Oral medicine that was a kind of insect pulverized and rolled up.
+Oral medicine that ground and rolled up a kind of insect.
 The yellow-colored one temporarily boosts lightning cut rate.

 The gravekeepers of Carthus relied on this to drive away a sand worm.